CharisGrubb/Data-Analysis-Case-Study/Uber/UberConclusion.md

  - Day of the week influenced the number of pickups with Saturday being the day with the most, and Monday being the day with the least.
  ![AVG Pickups By Week Day](Plots\AVG_pickups_by_weekday.png)

+- The demand for Uber cabs steadily increases as it goes from Jan to June.

 #### Which factor affects the pickups the most?
 What could be plausible reasons for that?